sopinet/-DEPRECATED-android-mediauploader/README.md

 android-mediauploader
 =====================

-Easy library utility for upload any content using multipart process
+Easy library utility for upload any content using multipart process.

+---

+It is Alpha State, no documentation, but you should can use any from it.